aaronicsubstances/bridge-arithmetic/README.md

 - Comparison and Number Line
 - Conversion of fractions from and to decimal expansions
 - Conversion of fractions and decimal expansions to rounded decimal expansions
-- Developing proficiency in arithmetic of whole numbers
+- Developing proficiency in arithmetic of integers
-- Developing proficiency in simplification of fractions
+- Developing proficiency in arithmetic of fractions and decimal expansions
 - Divisibility Rules and Prime Factorization

-The arithmetic parts of early algebra proposal for adults seek to leverage memorization to quickly increase confidence in the study of arithmetic.
+The arithmetic parts of early algebra proposal for adults seek to leverage reference materials (capable of being memorized in school settings), to quickly increase confidence in the study of arithmetic.
 For this reason the arithmetic parts is recorded in the form of tables, worked examples, formulas, demonstrations of arithmetic procedures, multi-choice questions, and exercises with detailed solutions.
 Some of these parts are as follows:

 ### Rational Number Categorizations